History of nudity: Rome

 The Greek traditions were not maintained in the later Etruscan and Roman athletics because its public nudity became associated with homoeroticism.
 Early Roman masculinity involved prudishness and paranoia about effeminacy.
 The toga was essential to announce the status and rank of male citizens of the Roman Republic (509–27 BCE).
 The poet Ennius declared, "exposing naked bodies among citizens is the beginning of public disgrace".
 Cicero endorsed Ennius' words.
 In the Roman Empire (27 BCE – 476 CE), the status of the upper classes was such that public nudity was of no concern for men, and for women only if seen by their social superiors.
 At the public Roman baths (thermae), which had social functions similar to a modern beach, mixed nude bathing may have been the norm up to the fourth century CE.
 Jews during the Greco-Roman period maintained negative attitudes towards nudity, both as a temptation for illicit sexuality and a distraction from the life of holiness.

-Ancient Roman attitudes toward male nudity differed from those of the Greeks, whose ideal of masculine excellence was expressed by the nude male body in art and in such real-life venues as athletic contests.
-The toga, by contrast, distinguished the body of the adult male citizen of Rome.
-The poet Ennius (c.
-239–169 BC) declared that "exposing naked bodies among citizens is the beginning of public disgrace (flagitium), (Note: Originally, flagitium meant a public shaming, and later more generally a disgrace)" a sentiment echoed by Cicero.